Nintedanib: Other interstitial lung diseases

-The drug was granted priority review designation by the FDA before being approved in the US on 6 September 2019, to slow the rate of decline in pulmonary function in patients with systemic sclerosis associated interstitial lung disease (SSc-ILD).
+The drug was granted priority review designation by the FDA before being approved in the US on 6 September 2019, to slow the rate of decline in pulmonary function in patients with systemic sclerosis-associated interstitial lung disease (SSc-ILD).
 It is the first FDA-approved treatment for this rare lung condition.
 The effectiveness of nintedanib to treat SSc-ILD was studied in a randomized, double-blind, placebo-controlled trial of 576 subjects ages 20–79 with the disease.
 Subjects received treatment for 52 weeks, with some subjects treated up to 100 weeks.
 The primary test for efficacy measured the forced vital capacity, or FVC, which is a measure of lung function, defined as the amount of air that can be forcibly exhaled from the lungs after taking the deepest breath possible.
 Those who took nintedanib had less lung function decline compared to those on placebo.
 The overall safety profile observed in the nintedanib treatment group was consistent with the known safety profile of the therapy.
 The most frequent serious adverse event reported in subjects treated with nintedanib was pneumonia (2.8% nintedanib vs. 0.3% placebo).
 Adverse reactions leading to permanent dose reductions were reported in 34% of nintedanib-treated subjects compared to 4% of placebo-treated subjects.
 Diarrhea was the most frequent adverse reaction that led to permanent dose reduction in subjects treated with nintedanib.

 The safety and effectiveness of nintedanib to treat chronic fibrosing interstitial lung diseases with a progressive phenotype in adults was evaluated in a randomized, double-blind, placebo-controlled study of 663 adults.
 The mean age of subjects was 66 years and more subjects were male (54%) than female.
 The primary test for effectiveness was the forced vital capacity, which is a measure of lung function.
 It is defined as the amount of air that can be forcibly exhaled from the lungs after taking the deepest breath possible.
 In the 52-week period, subjects received either 150 milligrams of nintedanib twice a day or a placebo.
 After 52 weeks, people who received nintedanib had less lung function decline compared to those on the placebo.

 The US Food and Drug Administration (FDA) granted nintedanib priority review designation and breakthrough therapy designation.
 The FDA granted the approval of Ofev to Boehringer Ingelheim Pharmaceuticals, Inc.

-Branding
+Society and culture

+Legal status

+In February 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Nintedanib Accord for the treatment of adults with idiopathic pulmonary fibrosis, other chronic fibrosing interstitial lung diseases (ILDs) with a progressive phenotype, and systemic sclerosis-associated interstitial lung disease (SSc-ILD).
+The applicant for this medicinal product is Accord Healthcare S.L.U.
+Nintedanib Accord is a generic of Ofev, which has been authorized in the EU since January 2015.